Priyanshjain/Banking-Operations/README.md

 * PostgreSQL-version 42.2.20
 * JDBC
 * Hibernate-version5.5.3 final
+* HTML
-* HTML, CSS
+* CSS
 * JavaScript
 * Servlet

 ## Features
 List of features ready and TODOs for future development

+### List of features
-Employee and Customer can Register by entering valid details and can also Login once Registerd Employee and Customer can perform all required functionality for the project Logging and Exception handling is also working
+* Employee and Customer can Register by entering valid details and can also Login once Registerd.
+* Employee and Customer can perform all required functionality for the project
+* Logging and Exception handling is also working

-To-do list:
+### To-do list:

-JUnit Testing for each function currently only one benifits coordinator is supported
+* JUnit Testing for each function
+* Currently only one benifits coordinator is supported
 ## Getting Started
 * Start with this Github Repository
 * Git clone to directory of your choice